superRaytin/slices/README.md

 True or false, default is false.

-This will put space between the X axises as parent-block, the areas between the first Y axis and last Y axis will be children of the parent-block, and it will generate boundary data.
+This will put spaces between each two X axis as parent-block, the areas between the first Y axis and last Y axis will be children of the parent-block, and it will generate boundary data.

 <p style="text-align: center">